Caching

 Lazy materialization

-The install and sync paths can work from metadata before a platform binary is extracted.
+The install and sync paths can work from metadata before a tool is materialized.
 That is enough to:

 - resolve provider versions